To find out more, including how to control cookies, see here:

 The Earlier You Take Action, the More Hope there Is for Your Marriage

-Even if you still have friendly contact with your spouse and your spouse is not committed to someone else, there is little hope for your marriage unless you have some necessary characteristics.
+Even if you still have friendly contact with your spouse and your spouse is not committed to someone else, you must have more than the desire to reconcile.
+You must have the ability to reconcile.

 The more of these questions you can answer “yes” to, the greater the hope for your marriage.
 A “no” response to even one of them may negate any chances you have for saving your marriage:

-- Are you willing to give up your current ineffective methods of trying to improve your relationship and admit that they are not working?
+Are you willing to give up your current ineffective methods (needy behaviors) that damage, rather than build, your relationship?

 There Are Guarantees

-If there is no hope for your marriage because your spouse will no longer have contact with you, is committed to someone else, or you don’t have the necessary qualities for healing your marriage, then it is time to move on.
-Although your spouse can’t take care of you anymore, God can help you move forward.
+God can help you move forward.
 You can move forward with faith and hope that there is something better for you in the future, even if you can’t see what that is yet.
+And, you can feel loved today, even if your spouse has rejected you.
 The only way out of a dark tunnel is to keep moving forward.